-Applicants to the program must meet all Graduate School and Center for Slavic and East European Studies (CSEES) requirements.
+Applicants to the program must meet all Graduate School and Center for Slavic, East European and Eurasian Studies (CSEEES) requirements.
 These include holding a bachelor's or professional degree from an accredited college or university and a minimum cumulative grade point average of 3.0 for all previous undergraduate work and 3.2 for all previous graduate work.
 In special cases, however, students with undergraduate GPAs less than 3.0 can be considered for admission.
-Graduate School's application process and criteria.
+Before starting an application, please read below for information on CSEEES application requirements and take a look at the Graduate School's application process and criteria.

 International Applicants: November 30

 The Ohio State University's (OSU) Graduate School application is fully online.
-A complete application package for both the Graduate School and the Center for Slavic and East European Studies consists of:
+A complete application package for both the Graduate School and the Center for Slavic, East European and Eurasian Studies consists of:

-- A completed OSU Graduate School Admission application;
+- A completed OSU Graduate School Admission application (submitted online);

 - Transcripts for all previous academic work*;

-- A two-page, double-spaced statement of intent that explains why the applicant wishes to pursue a graduate program in Slavic and East European studies, including career goals, special interests, and probable major field of study;
+- A two-page, double-spaced statement of intent that explains why the applicant wishes to pursue a graduate program in Slavic, East European and Eurasian studies, including career goals, special interests, and probable major field of study;

 - Three letters of recommendation from persons acquainted with the applicant's scholastic ability;

 *Applicants can upload to the online application unofficial copies of transcripts that will be considered sufficient for review.
 Once the applicants are admitted to Ohio State and accept the offer of admission, they will then be required to supply official copies before they can matriculate.
-Advising Reports are not considered unofficial copies of transcripts and will not be accepted.
+Applicants from Ohio State may upload an advising report.
+Students from other institutions may not upload advising reports.

 Questions on the application procedure can be directed by email to the Graduate Program Coordinator, Maryann Walther-Keisel, at firstname.lastname@example.org or by calling (614)292-8770.